-Extend uses a Time Array to schedule future Block executions.
-For a given model, the Time Array contains exactly one element for each Block whose execution can potentially be scheduled.
-A Block's Time Array element records the earliest future time for which execution of that Block has been scheduled.
+ExtendSim uses a Time Array to schedule future Block executions.
+For a given model, the Time Array contains one or more elements for each Block.
+A Time Array element records the future time for which execution of that Block has been scheduled.
+(The potential for a Block to have more than one Time Array element is an enhancement in Version 7 of the language.
+This feature can be useful when a Block has multiple, dissimilar events, as for example in conveyor modeling.)